-The development of foamed ceramics began in the 1970s as a kind of porous material with high-temperature properties.
+The development of foamed ceramics, or ceramic foam, began in the 1970s as a kind of porous material with high-temperature properties.
 The pores of foamed ceramics are interlinked with the porous bodies of the three-dimensional network structure, which is significant in melting metal, gas-liquid filtration, purification separation, chemical catalytic carrier, sound absorption and shock absorption, advanced insulation materials, biological materials, special wall materials, and sensor materials.
 Therefore, it is widely used in environmental protection, energy, chemical, biological and other fields.

 Different types of electro-fused corundum and silicon carbide (SiC) particles are used as aggregate, with strong acid resistance, high-temperature resistant properties.

 The basic material is zirconia (ZrO2), which has high strength and high-temperature impact.
 It is resistant to the high temperature of 1700 ℃.

 Zirconia foam ceramic filter

 Catalyst carrier material